Personal Guarantees Matter to Lenders and Vendors

-In order to get rid of the sticking point of a personal guarantee, you will have to show the bank that your small business is solid, that it can generate steady revenue, it has a healthy cash flow, and the company has an unsullied payment history.
+In order to get rid of the sticking point of personal guarantees, you will have to show the bank that your small business is solid.
+And show that it can generate steady revenue, it has a healthy cash flow, and the company has an unsullied payment history.
 If all of these can be shown, it will be a lot less complicated to find a company credit card without a personal guarantee.

 Here are measures you can take:

 Distinguish yourself from your business.
 This means you can really help your cause by incorporating or becoming a limited liability company (LLC).
 This is an independent entity from the owner(s) and it means you must register for a separate identification number with Internal Revenue Service.
 If your business is already an LLC you can bypass this step altogether.

 If you operate a small business as a sole proprietor at least file for DBA (‘doing business as’) status.
 If you do not, then your personal name is the same as the company name.
 Hence, you can end up being personally accountable for all business financial obligations.

 Which is pretty close to giving up personal guarantees.

 But do not look at any DBA filing as being more than a steppingstone to incorporating.

 Get one or more small business credit cards with personal guarantees.
 The ones with high spending limits will be better.
 For they are the only ones reported to the business credit agencies.
 Make sure when you get these products, they have the personal guarantee removal feature baked right in.
 Keep your credit utilization at one third of your credit ceiling or less.
 Pay punctually every time.